 Who Can Adopt

 Adoptive parents can be from 25 to 50 years of age.
 Currently, the Nicaraguan government only allows married couples to proceed with international adoptions.
-Kinship adoptions are also common.
+Kinship adoptions are also a viable platform for international adoption, supported by the Nicaraguan Adoption Authority.
 Priority is given to Nicaraguan-Americans adopting from the country of origin.

 “Not flesh of my flesh, nor bone of my bone, but still miraculously my own, never forget for a single minute,